Skip to content

 geospatialpricing algorithmsmachine learningKafkaGoJavaPythonmicroservicesKubernetesETA prediction

-Pro tip: Uber's recruiters are looking for signals that you can operate at their scale and speed.
-Include specific metrics about system throughput, latency targets, and user volume wherever possible.
-For non-engineering roles, demonstrate fluency with marketplace metrics (take rate, utilization, supply/demand ratios) and experimentation frameworks.
-Mentioning experience with geospatial data, routing algorithms, or logistics optimization is especially relevant.
+Pro tip: Uber's recruiters look for signals that you can operate at their scale and speed.
+Include specific metrics on system throughput, latency targets, and user volume wherever possible.
+For non-engineering roles, show fluency with marketplace metrics (take rate, utilization, supply/demand ratios) and experimentation frameworks.
+Experience with geospatial data, routing, or logistics optimization is especially relevant.

 Rolevanta's AI tailors your resume to match Uber's hiring criteria.